Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jul 16 2026
+Last update on Fri Jul 17 2026

-**169 day before 2027 ⏱**
+**168 day before 2027 ⏱**

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️